-In 2005, Gordon sold his companies and established The Gordon Hartman Family Foundation so he and his wife, Maggie, could pursue their dream of helping children and adults with special needs.
-Their devotion to this cause is inspired by their now 25-year-old daughter, Morgan, who was born with cognitive and physical challenges.
+In 2005, Gordon sold his companies and established the Gordon Hartman Family Foundation so he and his wife, Maggie, could pursue their dream of helping children and adults with special needs.
+Their devotion to this cause is inspired by their now 29-year-old daughter, Morgan, who was born with cognitive and physical special needs.

-In 2007, Gordon recognized the tremendous need for fully-accessible outdoor recreational facilities, so he made another dream come true – the April 2010 grand opening of non-profit Morgan’s Wonderland, the world’s first ultra-accessible™ theme park designed with special-needs individuals in mind and built to be enjoyed by everyone.
-Two years later, global automotive giant Toyota, the leader in mobility solutions for drivers with disabilities, opted to become the presenting sponsor of Morgan’s Wonderland under a long-term philanthropic agreement with Gordon.
+In 2007, Gordon recognized the tremendous need for fully-accessible outdoor recreational facilities, so he made another dream come true – the April 10, 2010 grand opening of nonprofit Morgan’s Wonderland, the world’s first Ultra-Accessible™, fully-inclusive theme park designed with individuals with special needs in mind and built to be enjoyed by everyone.
+Opening festivities included NBA Hall of Famer David Robinson and star of TV and movies Eva Longoria.
+Two years later, global automotive giant Toyota, the leader in mobility solutions for drivers with disabilities, opted to become the presenting sponsor of Morgan’s Wonderland.

-Morgan’s Wonderland, ranked by TripAdvisor as being among the top theme parks in the U. S., has welcomed approximately 1.3 million guests from all 50 states and 73 countries through park visitation and special events.
-Gordon’s realization that families with special-needs members have great demands on both their financial and emotional resources led to his commitment to admit anyone with a special need free of charge.
+Morgan’s Wonderland, ranked by TripAdvisor as being among the top theme parks in the U. S., has welcomed more than 2 million guests from all 50 states and more than 100 other countries through park visitation and special events.
+Gordon’s realization that families with members with special needs have great demands on both their financial and emotional resources led to his commitment to admit anyone with a special need free of charge.

-Always looking to the future, Gordon added Morgan’s Inspiration Island, the world’s first ultra-accessible™ splash park, which officially opened June 17, 2017.
-In addition to tropically-themed aquatic attractions that everyone can enjoy, the park includes the Wheelchair Valet where guests can transfer out of their personal wheelchairs into revolutionary waterproof wheelchairs developed in collaboration with the University of Pittsburgh.
+On June 17, 2017, Gordon debuted Morgan’s Inspiration Island, the world’s first Ultra-Accessible™, fully-inclusive splash park.
+In addition to tropically-themed aquatic attractions that everyone can enjoy, the park includes the Wheelchair Valet where guests can transfer out of their personal wheelchairs into revolutionary pneumatic waterproof wheelchairs developed in collaboration with the University of Pittsburgh.

 The World Waterpark Association honored Morgan’s Inspiration Island with its 2017 Leading Edge Award, and in 2018, TIME magazine named the splash park to its first annual list of World’s Greatest Places.
-Amusement Today, an internationally-circulated publication covering the theme park and amusements industry proclaimed Morgan’s Wonderland as “Park of the Year” during the presentation of the 2017 Golden Ticket Awards to “the best of the best.”
-In addition, Paralyzed Veterans of America presented the 2018 Barrier-Free America award to Morgan’s Wonderland and Morgan’s Inspiration Island.
+Amusement Today, an internationally-circulated publication covering the theme parks and amusements industry, proclaimed Morgan’s Wonderland as “Park of the Year” during presentation of the 2017 Golden Ticket Awards to “the best of the best.”
+In addition, Paralyzed Veterans of America bestowed the 2018 Barrier-Free America award upon Morgan’s Wonderland and Morgan’s Inspiration Island.

 A lifelong San Antonian, Maggie was working in the mortgage business when she met Gordon.
 They married in 1991, and Morgan was born in 1993.
 Maggie became a stay-at-home mom to focus on Morgan’s care and well-being.
 In 2013, Maggie successfully beat a breast cancer diagnosis.
 As a result of that experience, she has become a staunch advocate for early detection.
 She is an ardent supporter of WINGS (Women Involved in Nurturing, Giving Sharing), a breast-cancer treatment organization and ThriveWell Cancer Foundation.